Design of Innovative Machines Lab

 What's Happening in the DIMLab?

 March 20th: Yucheng (Chen) Li won the Graduate Student Showcase Award for outstanding doctoral student in mechanical engineering.
+He received his award on April 19th at an event held as part of the Stander Symposium.

 March 19th: Mohammad Zainullah Khan (Zain) made a video on how he used engineering to solve the DIMLabyrinths puzzle.
 It is a challenging 3-dimensional puzzle inside of a 5 x 5 cube.
 The objective is to insert a marble from one end of the maze and navigate it all the way through until it comes out from the other end.
 [Download & 3D print your own] [Puzzle Solution-MATLAB code ]